crcn/aerial/packages/vscode-tandem-extension/README.md

 TODOS:

+- [ ] meta click to show source in VSCode
 - [ ] open dev server command
 - [ ] open current file in Aerial (whitelisted by dev config, or HTML by default)
 - [ ] send commands to preview HTML server